mphasize/sails-ember-blueprints/README.md

+**Note: This project has been superseded by https://github.com/mphasize/sails-generate-ember-blueprints**

 Sails > Ember Blueprints
 ======================

-**Note: This project has been superseded by https://github.com/mphasize/sails-generate-ember-blueprints**
+ISSUES for this project should also be filed on the `sails-generate-ember-blueprints` project linked above.

 `Version 0.1.4`